What’s green, tastes like the ocean and is absolutely packed with the potential to keep your body running at top-notch?

 Spirulina comes from a blue-green algae plant found in oceans and salty lakes.
 It’s typically sold as a powder or as a tablet supplement and is rich with good-for-you nutrients, like:

-The United States Food and Drug Administration (FDA) doesn’t approve supplements.
+The U.S. Food and Drug Administration (FDA) doesn’t approve supplements.
 But it does regard spirulina as “generally recognized as safe” and approves the use of spirulina as a colorant and to be used in foods like cereals and beverage mixes.

 “Antioxidants have this wonderful ability to go in and beat up on free radicals, which are essentially poisons that we come in contact with in our everyday lives,” Czerwony explains.
 “Antioxidants reduce inflammation in our bodies, which can decrease the chances of a whole host of diseases.”